maykar/plex_assistant/README.md

   default_cast: 'Downstairs TV'   # Cast device to use if none is specified in command.
 ```

 ***You must restart after installation and configuration.
-You might want to add IFTTT config below before doing so.***
+You might also want to add IFTTT config below before doing so.***

 ## IFTTT Setup